cobleg/FacilityBenchmarking/Definitions.md

 `Grid cost` is the cost of connecting to the grid.

 `Integration cost` is the sum of balancing cost, grid cost and profile cost. [@ueckerdtSystemLCOEWhat2013]

+`Non-firm technology` describes facilities that do not satisfy the full definition of `firm technology`.
+Variable renewable energy systems such as wind power and solar power are examples of non-firm technology.

 `Operating reserve impact` refers to the near real-time adjustments required to respond to frequency disturbances to keep the power system within its target operating envelope.
 This can be considered as a source of uncertainty.
 A key source of this uncertainty is the operating of variable renewable energy systems that can suddenly change power output, typically in an uncontrolled manner.  [@ueckerdtSystemLCOEWhat2013]